 - Fill a glass with ice and add the gin and tonic water.
 Stir gently to combine.
 Garnish.

-How to Garnish a Classic Gin and Tonic
+What to Put in a Gin and Tonic

 I like to serve my gin tonics in the style of a Spanish Gin & tonic.
 In a large wine glass with the following garnishes for flavor: